iso8859/maxreq/readme.md

 pip install -r requirements.txt uvicorn main:app --host 0.0.0.0 --port 7000 --workers 16
 # Runs on http://localhost:7000
+Tried with pm2 and nginx but was worse.
 ```

 #### Java API